-Kilchoan is the most westerly village in mainland Great Britain.
+Kilchoan is the most westerly village in mainland Great Britain, although several small hamlets lie further west on the Ardnamurchan peninsula.
 Until about 1900 it was accessible only by sea.
 Then a road was built to link Ardnamurchan with the the rest of Scotland at Salen, 23 miles to the east.

 Today this remains a single track road.
 It mostly follows the peninsula's south coast, except where it takes a major diversion north to avoid Ardnamurchan's highest mountain, the 528m Ben Hiant.
 For more information about Scotland's single track roads and how to drive them, visit our feature page on driving single track roads.